 Social media platforms such as Facebook, Instagram, and Twitter among others have also become platforms that serve the unfortunate purpose of discrimination.
 For instance, people who are aggressively omnipresent on all the popular websites are assumed to be more full of life, smarter, and more confident, whereas those who prefer to keep off from the public eye are perceived as being low on self-esteem, or even ‘dumb’ for that matter.
 The treatment people receive based on their social media presence would thus vary.

 Another form of bias is academic discrimination.
-Students often witness this kind of negative distinction in schools wherein the toppers are treated better, and are the centre of attention, whereas those who score relatively lower marks are not prioritised.
+Students often witness this kind of negative distinction in schools wherein the toppers are treated better, and are the centre of attention, whereas those who score relatively lower marks are not prioritized.
 It must, however, be brought to the attention of every teacher, parent, and guardian that being academically strong does not guarantee you lifelong successes.
 A person may be a brilliant student, but may struggle later in life, while an underperforming student may lead a very fulfilling life in the long run.

 Biases based on core values